matloff/dsld/README.md

 ## Part One: Adjustment for Confounders

-We wish to *estimate the impact* of a sensitive variable S on an outcome variable Y, but *accounting for confounders* C. Let's call such analysis "confounder adjustment."
-The package provides graphical and analytical tools for this purpose.
+In this case, we wish to *estimate the impact* of a sensitive variable S on an outcome variable Y, while *accounting for confounders* C. Let's call such analysis "confounder adjustment."
+The package provides several graphical and analytical tools for this purpose.

 ### Example

-We are investigating a possible gender pay gap using svcensus data.
+We are investigating a possible gender pay gap using **svcensus** data.
 [Y] is wage and [S] is gender.
 We will treat age as a confounder [C], using a linear model.

 ```R
 > data(svcensus)